bjeptum/Bright_Events/README.md

 ### The Context

+As a mom, I often find myself juggling the demands of family life while trying to plan events-be it a birthday party, family-get-together and community events.
+I realized how hard it can be from managing RSVPs, scheduling the events and ensuring you never miss out the nitty gritties,this inspired me to build Bright Events.

-Completion of the same has contributed greatly to my learning towards becoming a software engineer as a portfolio project,concluding my [ALX -Software Engineering Foundations](https://www.alxafrica.com/learn/programming-development/).
+The journey began with the motivation of finally building an application on my own from scratch.
+My goal was centered on being able to complete the application for my learning towards becoming a software engineer for the [ALX -Software Engineering Foundations](https://www.alxafrica.com/learn/programming-development/) program.

 ### The Team